suhaniagrawal5/suhaniagrawal5/README.md

-<h1 align="center">Hi 👋, I'm Suhani Agrawal</h1>
+<h2 align="center">Hi 👋, I'm Suhani Agrawal</h2>

-<h3 align="center">I am an aspiring Data Analyst.
+<h4 align="left">I am an aspiring Data Analyst.
 I love to bring insights and trends from data that can help improve the product, service or strategy.
 Continuous learning and social impact are my key motivators.
 I enjoy reading and creative writing which helps me in storytelling with data and connecting the dots.
-I look forward to work in this fascinating field of Data and Artificial Intelligence.</h3>
+I look forward to work in this fascinating field of Data and Artificial Intelligence.</h4>

-- 🌱 I’m have spent my time learning skills like **Python Libraries, SQL, Statistics and Probability, Visualization tools like Tableau and PowerBI ,Excel, DBMS Concepts, R Programming and C++ Programming**
+- 🌱 I’m have spent my time learning skills like **Python Libraries, SQL, Statistics and Probability, Visualization tools like Tableau and PowerBI ,Excel, DBMS Concepts, R Programming, DSA Concepts and C++ Programming.**

 - 👯 I’m looking to collaborate on **projects and solve real world problems.**